nushell/nushell.github.io/book/commands/str_index-of.md

 ---
 title: str index-of
-version: 0.68.0
+version: 0.69.1
 usage: |
-  Returns start index of first occurrence of pattern in string, or -1 if no match
+  Returns start index of first occurrence of string in input, or -1 if no match
 ---

 # <code>{{ $frontmatter.title }}</code>